auth0/docs/articles/connections/apple-setup.md

 ---
 # Set Up Your Application in Sign in with Apple

-This guide will show you how to use your Apple Developer account to set up your application with Apple.
-Once you have it ready to use, you can take the credentials you acquire during the process and use those to set up your [Apple connection](/connections/social/apple) in the Auth0 Dashboard.
+This guide shows you how to set up an application in your Apple Developer account.
+Once done, you can use the assigned credentials to set up your Apple connection in the Dashboard.

 ## Prerequisites